nstack/stackhut/README.md

 [![image](https://img.shields.io/pypi/v/stackhut.svg)](https://pypi.python.org/pypi/stackhut)

+`stackhut` is a platform to develop and deploy microservices without writing any server-logic.
+It takes a regular class (in Python or JavaScript for now), a YAML file describing your stack, and deploys a microservice whose functions can be called natively in other languages, or through REST.

 `stackhut` command tool provides CLI functionality into creating, running, and deploying StackHut images.

 Available to download in both source and binary form for Linux and OSX.

 More info found on the [main StackHut repo](https://github.com/StackHut/StackHut), download the toolkit from the [releases page](https://github.com/StackHut/stackhut-toolkit/releases).